roy-hachnochi/string-art/docs/index.md

 </div>

 ---

+Special thanks to [Shira Bar On](https://shira-baron.com) for carefully reading initial drafts of this page and giving kind and thoughtful comments, and for being the first one aside of me to try out the algorithm on her own image.

 ## References
 - **[A New Way to Knit (2016)](https://artof01.com/vrellis/works/knit.html), Petros Vrellis** - The original String-Art project, which came up with this wonderful and creative idea, and inspired the work for everyone playing around with this problem.